Continuum limit of critical inhomogeneous random graphs: Introduction

 \subsection{Connectivity and phase transition}

 The main aim of this study is the structural properties of the maximal components in the critical regime.
 In order to define the critical regime, we first recall known connectivity properties of the model.
-Let $W\sim F$ where $F$ as before denotes the limiting weight distribution as in \ref{eqn:fn-to-f}.
-Assume $0< \E(W^2)< \infty$ and assume
+Let $W\sim F$ where $F$ as before denotes the limiting weight distribution as in \eqref{eqn:fn-to-f}.
+Assume that $0< \E(W^2)< \infty$ and further

 Define the parameter